JanDitzen/xtbreak/README.md

 # 2. Description
 **xtbreak test** implements multiple tests for structural breaks in time series and panel data models.
-The number and period of occurence of structral breaks can be known and unknown.
+The number and period of occurrence of structural breaks can be known and unknown.
 In the case of a known    breakpoint xtbreak test can test if the break occurs at a specific point in time.
-For unknown breaks, xtbreak test implements three different hypothesises.
-The first is no break against the alterantive of *s* breaks, the second hypothesis is no breaks against a lower and upper limit of breaks.
-The last hypothesis tests the null of s breaks against the alterantive of one more break *(s+1)*.
+For unknown breaks, xtbreak test implements three different hypothesis.
+The first is no break against the alternative of *s* breaks, the second hypothesis is no breaks against a lower and upper limit of breaks.
+The last hypothesis tests the null of s breaks against the alternative of one more break *(s+1)*.
 For more details see [xtbreak test](docs/xtbreak_test.md).

 **xtbreak estimate** estimates the break points, that is, it estimates *T1*, *T2*, ..., *Ts*.
 The underlying idea is that if the model with the true breakdates given a number of breaks has a smaller sum of squared residuals (SSR) than a model with incorrect breakdates.
-To find the breakdates, xtbreak estimate uses the alogorthim (dynamic program) from Bai and Perron (2003).
-All necessary SSRs are calculated and then the smalles one selected.
+To find the breakdates, xtbreak estimate uses the algorithm (dynamic program) from Bai and Perron (2003).
+All necessary SSRs are calculated and then the smallest one selected.
 For more details see [xtbreak estimate](docs/xtbreak_estimate.md).

 **xtbreak** implements the tests for and estimation of structural breaks discussed in Bai & Perron (1998, 2003), Karavias, Narayan, Westerlund (2021) and Ditzen, Karavias, Westerlund (2024).